CodingCellist/learning_gem5/part5/fs_config.rst

         self.cpu.itb.walker.port = self.membus.slave
         self.cpu.dtb.walker.port = self.membus.slave

-After creating the cache hierarchy, next we need to create the memory controllers.
+After creating the cache hierarchy, we need to create the memory controllers.
 In this configuration file, it is very simple.
 We are going to create a single memory controller that is the backing store for our one memory range.
 There are many other possible configurations here.